Sunday, November 17, 2024

 A Better Solution?
 I recently found this cold shoe on Amazon.
 Branded under the name Anwenk, it appears to be machined from a single piece of metal with a small screw installed to prevent unsecured accessories from sliding forward, and off, the shoe.
 You can also see the threaded 1/4" X 20 threaded hole.
 Again, it's fabricated for a single chunk of metal, so there's nothing to pull out should he going get rough.

 It is a tradeoff.
 The clamping action of the Stroboframe cold shoe is certainly secure so long as the clamping screw stays tight.
 As for the Frio, its only shortcoming is the possibility of the threaded brass insert being pulled from the shoe itself.
-But the Anwenk has problem when using a speedlight that employs a retracting locking pin, which includes the Nikon SB 800 and SB 900 series.
-It has no provision to receive the locking pin when the user attempts to use locking lever located on the flash foot.
+But the Anwenk has a problem when using a speedlight that employs a retracting locking pin, which includes the Nikon SB 800 and SB 900 series.
+It has no provision to receive the locking pin when the user attempts to use the locking lever located on the flash foot.
 This probably applies to any shoe-mounted speedlight that does not use a knurled locking wheel on the shaft of the flash's foot.
 For me it's a non-issue, as these shoes will be part of my traveling speedlight kit where all the speedlights use the old-fashioned knurled locking wheel.

 I will eventually replace my knockoffs with this all-metal shoes.
 Somehow, it just feels more secure, and eliminates the occasional need to locate those tiny parts when one of the knockoffs throws a tantrum.
 Of course, I remembered to tighten down all screw-based retention systems before put things away, the the problem might just disappear.